FreshRSS/documentation/en/docs/developers/03_Backend/05_Extensions.md

 You may also need additional files or subdirectories depending on your needs:

 - `configure.phtml` is the file containing the form to parameterize your extension
-- A `static /` directory containing CSS and JavaScript files that you will need for your extension (note that if you need to write a lot of CSS it may be more interesting to write a complete theme)
+- A `static/` directory containing CSS and JavaScript files that you will need for your extension (note that if you need to write a lot of CSS it may be more interesting to write a complete theme)
 - A `controllers` directory containing additional controllers
 - An `i18n` directory containing additional translations
 - `layout` and` views` directories to define new views or to overwrite the current views

 In addition, it is good to have a `LICENSE` file indicating the license under which your extension is distributed and a` README` file giving a detailed description of it.

-### Write file metadata.json
+### The metadata.json file

 The `metadata.json` file defines your extension through a number of important elements.
 It must contain a valid JSON array containing the following entries: